 The organizations seeing real results are moving away from scheduled, form-based interviews toward ongoing, adaptive conversations that meet employees where they are.
 Instead of a manager reading from a script once a year, employees engage in one-on-one dialogues — sometimes voice-based, sometimes asynchronous — that adapt based on their responses.

-This is not about replacing managers.
+This is not about bypassing managers.
 It is about giving employees a space where they can speak without filtering.
 When a warehouse worker in Lyon or a store associate in Manchester can share frustrations in their own language, on their own schedule, without their supervisor listening in, the quality of data changes dramatically.
 You move from cold, declarative data to live, qualitative signals.

 What This Looks Like in Practice

-A global retailer with 90,000+ employees across 40+ countries faced a familiar problem: exit interview completion hovered around the industry norm, and the data rarely surfaced anything actionable.
+An anonymized multi-site organization faced a familiar problem: exit interview completion hovered around the industry norm, and the data rarely surfaced anything actionable.
 Stay interviews existed on paper but depended entirely on store manager initiative — meaning they happened inconsistently, if at all.

-They shifted to adaptive individual conversations available in 40+ languages, accessible from any device.
+They shifted to adaptive individual conversations available in many languages, accessible from any device.
 Employees could engage at their own pace.
 The conversations adjusted in real time based on responses — probing deeper when someone mentioned workload, pivoting when engagement signals dropped.

 The shift was not just technological.
 It was philosophical.
 Rather than treating employee feedback as an event — whether at hiring, annually, or at departure — they treated it as a continuous signal.